Got a great idea? We want to help it take flight.

 Phase 1: Application Review

-Once the application period is closed (Sept.
-10), OEN’s Angel Oregon Fall Program due diligence team will review all applications and determine which companies most closely fit the Program’s criteria to move on to the first stage of investor review.
+Once the application period is closed (Jan.
+28), OEN’s Angel Oregon Spring Program due diligence team will review all applications and determine which companies most closely fit the Program’s criteria to move on to the first stage of investor review.
 If you do not make this cut, a member of the due diligence team will reach out to you to discuss your application and offer suggestions for improvement plus other feedback.

 Phase 2: Presentations